EPN Webinar - October 13, 2020 Conversations on the Politics and Science of Climate Change in the Buckeye State

 Here, I draw on my experience working with the agriculture, ecosystem, energy, health, infrastructure, insurance, and water sectors to propose a framework for, and highlight some of the main challenges inherent to, incorporating climate information into practical, on-the-ground planning at the local to regional scale.
 This approach, which we have developed through working with a range of cities, states, and regions including Austin, Cambridge, California, Chicago, Delaware, the Northeast, and most recently Washington DC, is based on identifying known vulnerabilities within the systems of interest, and developing appropriate information compatible with existing planning mechanisms to ensure the relevance and utility of the climate information for increasing resilience and reducing vulnerability to climate risks.

-- Cinnamon Carlarne, Associate Dean for Faculty and Intellectual Life & the Alumni Society Designated Professor of Law at the Moritz College of Law, The Ohio State University
+- Cinnamon Carlarne, PhD, associate dean, Faculty and Intellectual Life & the Alumni Society Designated Professor of Law at the Moritz College of Law, The Ohio State University

-- Bryan Mark, Professor, Department of Geography, The Ohio State University
+- Bryan Mark, PhD, professor, Department of Geography, The Ohio State University

-- Steven Quiring, Professor, Atmospheric Sciences Program, Department of Geography, The Ohio State University
+- Steven Quiring, PhD, professor, Atmospheric Sciences Program, Department of Geography, The Ohio State University

-- Robyn Wilson, Professor, School of Environment and Natural Resources, The Ohio State University
+- Robyn Wilson, PhD, professor, School of Environment and Natural Resources, The Ohio State University

 About our Panelists

-Jeff Bielicki, Associate Professor, Civil Environmental and Geodetic Engineering, The Ohio State University
+Jeff Bielicki, Associate Professor, Department of Civil, Environmental, and Geodetic Engineering and John Glenn College of Public Affairs, The Ohio State University

 Cinnamon Carlarne, Associate Dean for Faculty and Intellectual Life & the Alumni Society Designated Professor of Law at the Moritz College of Law, The Ohio State University